jdeschamps/EMU/README.md

-EMU is a plugin for Micro-Manager that helps you build reconfigurable user interface.
+EMU is a plugin for Micro-Manager that helps you build reconfigurable user interfaces.

-The push to Github is very fresh, these are the things we will update in the next month:
+The push to Github is very fresh, these are the things we will update next month:

 * A better readme
 * Links to examples